OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

-### Section 3b: Setting up the OBDS Training course environment
+### Section 3b: Setting up the OBDS Training course environments

-Now we've had some practise setting up conda environments we want to create a python 3.6 environment for the OBDS training course that will contain the software that we will use in the taught lectures/workshops over the next 6 weeks.
+Now we've had some practise setting up conda environments we want to create a Python 3 environment and an R environment for the OBDS training course that will contain the software that we will use in the taught lectures/workshops over the next few weeks.

 Whilst its possible and really handy to add conda packages one by one to build up a software environment, in practice this can take a lot of time and can also lead to conflicts later on (especially with r-packages) as the environment gets more and more complicated and you might need to upgrade/downgrade various versions of software along the way.

-If you are setting up new software environment for a project it is advisable to have a think about the main software packages you might use in your analysis at the beginning and put these in an  environment.yml file (like we used above to create the macs2-env-copy2 environment) as this makes it easier for conda to workout what dependencies will be best for most of the major software right from the start.
+If you are setting up new software environment for a project it is advisable to have a think about the main software packages you might use in your analysis at the beginning and put these in an  environment.yml file (like we used above to create the macs2-env-copy environment) as this makes it easier for conda to workout what dependencies will be best for most of the major software right from the start.

-We want to create a new enviroment called obds_env to do this we will create a obds_main_environment.yml file and edit the dependencies list to include the following packages as well as a few others:
+We want to create a new enviroment called obds_py3 to do this we can create a obds_py3.yml file and edit the dependencies list to include the following packages as well as a few others.
+You can use the macs2-env-copy.yml as a template.
+Note that you do not have to specify the versions of all the software packages - if you leave them blank then conda will work this out for you.

 #### Python & associated libraries